 Hello and welcome!
 This is where you can find out a bit more about our team.

-Our hospital was founded in 1983 by Dr Gary Boston, who established its reputation as a caring, honest, and first-class veterinary clinic right from the beginning.
+Our hospital was founded in 1983 by Dr Gary Boston, who established its reputation as a caring, honest, and first-class veterinary hospital right from the beginning.
 Dr Margot Horder joined him in 1994 before becoming a partner owner with him in 2000.
-Our hospital entered a new era in 2015 when Dr Lewis Hunt and Dr Caroline Wood, both of who were working at the clinic already and well established in the local life, took over ownership.
-Dr Gary has since retired and enjoys his new-found spare time travelling the world, building amazing miniature wooden ships, and attending veterinary seminars to socialise with the community and keep up to date with the development of our industry.
-Dr Margot still practices at the clinic on a regular part time basis – please see below for more information on our current veterinarians and support staff.
-We also host many veterinary nurse students as volunteers who require work experience for their qualifications.
-It’s another small way we can give back to the veterinary community and support the locals involved in the day to day care of all animals.
+Our hospital entered a new era in 2015 when Dr Lewis Hunt and Dr Caroline Wood, both of whom were working at the clinic and well established in local life, took over ownership.
+Dr Gary & Dr Margot have since retired from the practice, though Dr Margot is the onsite volunteer veterinarian for Sydney Wildlife, so she is hardly relaxing!
+Please check out a detailed description of our staff members below.

 Dr Caroline Wood

 Dr Caroline is our resident medical genius, and owns the clinic along with Dr Lewis.
-Going straight into uni after high school, she worked as a veterinary nurse at Pittwater Animal Hospital & occasionally at CPVH throughout her veterinary medicine studies until she graduated from the University of Sydney in 2011.
+Going straight into uni after high school, she worked as a local veterinary nurse at Pittwater Animal Hospital & occasionally at CPVH throughout her veterinary medicine studies until she graduated from the University of Sydney in 2011.
 She initially spent three years working at a busy veterinary hospital in Castle Hill before returning to her beloved Northern Beaches at CPVH in late 2014.
 It didn’t take her long to realise that Lewis’ surgical skills complemented her medical and practice management abilities, and so their brilliant business partnership was formed in 2015.

 Dr Lewis Hunt